-The 2016 Annual Corporate Bonus Program, which was established under our Non-Equity Incentive Plan, provided our NEOs the opportunity to earn a performance-based annual cash bonus.
-For purposes of Internal Revenue Code ("IRC") Section 162(m), we used a funded bonus pool approach, whereby once threshold performance goals are reached, the bonus pool is funded at the maximum 200% of target level, and the Compensation Committee uses its negative discretion to reduce that amount to the payout amount, if any, to which the NEO is entitled based on performance against our pre-established performance metrics as described below.
-In no event, would an NEO's bonus payout be greater than the maximum amount payable under the funded bonus pool.
+The 2017 Annual Corporate Bonus Program, which was established under our Non-Equity Incentive Plan, provided our NEOs the opportunity to earn a performance-based annual cash bonus.
+For purposes of Internal Revenue Code ("IRC") Section 162(m), as in effect during 2017, we use a funded bonus pool approach, whereby once threshold performance goals are reached, the bonus pool is funded at the maximum 200% of target level, and the Compensation Committee may use its negative discretion to reduce that amount to the final payout amount, if any, to which the NEO is entitled based on performance against our pre-established financial, strategic and individual performance metrics as depicted in the below graph and described in more detail below.
+In no event would an NEO's bonus payout be greater than the maximum amount payable under the funded bonus pool.